-Overall it’s important to be knowledgable about solar panels in the first place to avoi the above mentioned problems.
+Overall it’s important to be knowledgeable about solar panels in the first place to avoid the problems mentioned above.

-An additional ressource to mention in this context is this one from saveonenergy.
+An additional resource to mention in this context is this one from saveonenergy.

 Marketing Houses with Solar Panels – Takeaways

-From my prior analysis above, you could learn that the top three states when it comes to energy savings in terms of solar panels compared to overall energy costs are Arizona, Nevada, and Nebraska.
+From my analysis above, the top three states regarding energy savings in solar panels compared to overall energy costs are Arizona, Nevada, and Nebraska.

-So, in these states, it will likely be easier to sell houses with solar panels to the right target buyer group because the cost saving benefits will be more convincing.
+So, in these states, selling houses with solar panels to the right target buyer group will likely be easier because the cost-saving benefits will be more convincing.

-Using the right targeting in (real estate) marketing is also true for this type of property, because you will be able to attract potential buyers that are really interested in houses with solar panels and appreciate the different benefits they bring, ignoring some of the common biases in terms of clean energy.
+Using the proper targeting in (real estate) marketing is also true for this type of property because you will be able to attract potential buyers that are really interested in houses with solar panels and appreciate the different benefits they bring, ignoring some of the common biases in terms of clean energy.

-But as a real estate agent, you also want to make sure that you qualify the seller and make sure their solar system is well maintained and enough information is available about it.
+But as a real estate agent, you also want to ensure that you qualify the seller and ensure their solar system is well maintained and enough information is available.

-A marketing method you could use to attract buyers could be first to list the property on listing portals that provide a dedicated section for solar houses, such as on greenhomesforsale.com or adding an additional solar energy attribute to a Zillow listing.
+A marketing method you could use to attract buyers could be first to list the property on listing portals that provide a dedicated section for solar houses, such as on greenhomesforsale.com or adding a solar energy attribute to a Zillow listing.

-The other method would be to use Facebook ads for housing and target people that have, for example, an interest in solar energy, solar power, and real estate.
+The other method would be to use Facebook ads for housing and target people with, for example, an interest in solar energy, solar power, and real estate.